 AC electricity does not just flow in one direction, indeed it periodically reverses direction.

-An AC household appliance (eg. a kettle) will have 3 wires running to it: Live (blue), Neutral (brown), and Ground (green & yellow).
+An AC household appliance (eg. a kettle) will have 3 wires running to it: Live (brown), Neutral (blue), and Ground (green & yellow).

-When converting a van, you will likely want plug sockets (so you can charge your laptop to watch netflix...).
+When converting a van, you may want plug sockets (so you can charge your laptop to watch netflix).
 These plug sockets are AC.

 If you want to learn more about electricity as it relates to van conversions, you can read more here.
 The article covers volts, amps, watts, batteries, solar, AC, DC, and more.

-Sizing your 12v to 240v inverter is very simple.
+Sizing your inverter is very simple.
 You just need to figure out the total wattage you expect to use at any given time.

-For instance, if you might be charging a 90w laptop, while also using a 650w blender and a 170w electric blanket.
+For instance, let’s say you will be charging a 90W laptop, while also using a 650W blender and a 170W electric blanket.
 This means your inverter must be able to handle 870W at a minimum.
-We will want to give ourselves a ~15% safety buffer on top of this, so we will probably go with a 1000W pure sine wave inverter at minimum (ideally larger for maximum efficiency).
+We will want to give ourselves a ~15% buffer on top of this, so we would go with a 1000W pure sine wave inverter at minimum (ideally larger for maximum efficiency).

 Tips when using your campervan inverter

 Try to wire as many appliances as you can directly into your 12V DC system.
-When running appliances through a camper van inverter, you lose about 15% efficiency in the conversion of DC into AC.
-For instance, we should charge our phones through USB cigarette lighter chargers, rather than through the plug sockets.
+When running appliances through a camper van inverter we can expect to lose 5-15% efficiency in the conversion of DC into AC.
+One easy place to save power is to charge our phones through USB cigarette lighter chargers, rather than through the plug sockets.

 The Budget Option

 You can easily pick up a 12v to 240v inverter like this on amazon that will do the trick in a snap.
-These type of camper van inverters won't be as durable or efficient as their more expensive brethren, but they are a good budget option!
+These type of camper van inverters won't be as durable or efficient as their more expensive brethren, but they can good budget option!
 Make sure you get a pure sine wave inverter!

 Top Pick: Renogy Pure sine wave inverter

-Buying a pure sine wave inverter from a trusted brand like Victron or Renogy will be your best option long term.
+Buying a pure sine wave inverter from a trusted brand like Renogy or Victron will be your best option long term.
 The product will last longer and is more energy efficient.
 Renogy make excellent inverters, and many van conversions are fitted with their 2000w pure sine wave inverter.
 It is a great choice.

 I regret not buying this inverter the first time round as my cheaper campervan inverter brought me a lot of headache over the years.